barotto/IBMulator/BUILD_WINDOWS.md

 ```

 To automatically organize this structure and copy the files use the `--prefix`
-configure option and `make install` after `make`.
+configure option and the `make install` command after `make`.
-You need to use an absolute path (without spaces!) so, for example, to create a
+You'll need to use an absolute path (without spaces!).
+So, for example, to
-release package inside the source root dir:
+create a release package inside the source directory:
 ```
 ./configure --prefix="C:\workspace\IBMulator\release"
 make
 make install
 ```

+You are not forced to keep IBMulator inside the installation directory forever,
-You can then move this package wherever you want and name it however you like.
+you can move this package wherever you want and name it however you like.

 To complete the installation you now need to make the needed DLLs available
 to ibmulator.exe.
-You have **2 options**: modify your system PATH variable OR
+You have **2 options**: modify your PATH system variable OR
 copy the DLLs inside the ibmulator.exe folder.

 #### option 1.
-Modify the system PATH variable
+Modify the PATH system variable
 Assuming that you've installed MSYS2 in C:\msys64, append this to your PATH
 environment variable:
 `C:\msys64\mingw64\bin;C:\msys64\mingw64\x86_64-w64-mingw32\bin`